Gossip: Chas 'n' Dave to headline rock festival

 Plans change and you may find that a gig has to be cancelled.
 Perhaps you advertise a weekly boot fair but the field is waterlogged one week.
 No problem: nominate a skipfield in your smd_calendar tag and enter the date of the cancelled event.

-If you run a theatre web site that has a 3-week production performance on weeknights only.
+Or you might run a theatre web site that has a three-week production performance on weeknights only.
 Instead of setting up three separate events — one for each week — nominate an omitfield and list the dates on which the performance does not air.
 Omitted dates will not, under any circumstances, appear on the calendar and they override cancelled dates/holidays.
 If cellplus mode is used, you will however see a cell flag labelled omit (plus class prefix) in case you do wish to style such cells.

-To specify the dates in either field, use any acceptable date format, but derivatives of dd-monthname-yyyy or monthname-dd-yyyy are the most unambiguous to avoid problems (e.g. is “1/5” Jan 5th or May 1st).
+To specify the dates in either field, use any acceptable date format, but derivatives of dd-monthname-yyyy or monthname-dd-yyyy are the most unambiguous to avoid problems (e.g. is 1/5 Jan 5th or May 1st).
 You can specify as many cancellations or omissions as you like; comma-separate each one.
 You may also specify ranges of dates to omit/cancel by using the notation start date => end date.

 By default, cancelled events will not appear on the calendar.
 If you use showskipped="1" the event will appear in the cell as normal and the cancel flag will apply to the event (and cell if you choose) so you may detect/style it.